ammara-tech/hello/README.md

 My name is Ammara Badat and im learning to code at unicollege.

 ## About Me
-- Location: roodepoort,South Africa
+- Location: Roodepoort,South Africa
-- Currently leanring: computational learning
+- Currently learning: computational learning
 - Goal: Become a software developer

 ## My 2026 Journey